-Tahir Merali is also Chief Operating Officer of 4pi Lab Inc., a Calgary-based start-up providing early wildfire detection and alert services via satellites for smart, real-time, global coverage.
-Tahir also runs Escape Velocity Services Inc., offering project management and technical consulting to small and medium-sized enterprises.
+Tahir Merali is CEO of Escape Velocity Services Inc., offering business, project management and technical consulting services across multiple domains including aerospace and energy.
+Tahir is also a strategic advisor and former Chief Operating Officer of 4pi Lab Inc., a Calgary-based start-up providing early wildfire detection and alert services via satellites for smart, real-time, global coverage.

 Hira Nadeem is currently an M.E.Sc. graduate student in the Electrical and Computer Engineering Department at Western University's Institute for Earth and Space Exploration and received her B. Eng. .
 Hira is a strong believer in making space accessible and interdisciplinary.
 Through her involvement as the former President of the Students for the Exploration and Development of Space (SEDS) Canada, and the Co-Founder of the McMaster Planetary Society, Hira has led teams to create opportunities for Canadian students and young professionals locally and nationally.